exaco/laravel-octane-dockerfile/README.md

 to `ports` in `docker-compose.yml`.
 You maybe need to remove `WWWGROUP` in `args` and `WWWUSER` in `environment` configuration in this file.

+## Configuration

+There are something that you maybe want to configure:

+- Application request workers count in `supervisord.conf`
+- Max request count for request workers in `supervisord.conf`
+- The amount of workers available to process concurrent tasks in `supervisord.conf`
+- OPcache and JIT configurations in `opcache.ini`
+- PHP configurations in `php.ini`
+- `ENTRYPOINT` Bash script in `entrypoint.sh`
+- Set OS timezone using the `--build-arg` option along with the build command

 ### Recommended Swoole options in `octane.php`

 ```php